mpenet/casyn/README.md

    API calls return result-channels.
    This is an example of this.
-From there you have multiple choices you can just have the call block and wait for a result/error by dereferencing it
+From there you have multiple choices you can just have the call block and wait for a result/error by dereferencing it.

    ```clojure
    @(c get-row "colFamily1" "1")